Our first stopover on our motorhome trip was to be Bergkamen Germany.

-We docked at Calais after catching the morning ferry and headed through France to begin our motorhome holiday road trip.
+We had docked at Calais after catching the morning ferry and headed through France to begin our motorhome holiday road trip.

 Travelling eastwards in our motorhome towards Germany and Berlin, we decided to take our time and split the journey over a couple of legs.
 I didn’t see the point of a long haul drive when you miss so much on the way.
 Having said that we did have an intended destination in mind so we passed through Belgium and briefly through Holland before entering Germany.
 Don’t worry Belgium and Holland we’ll be back.

 To see the entire tour click here